-- Sleep is an expected issue after shoulder surgery. - In general, you will gain 1 hour of uninterrupted sleep every month.
-Ie you will sleep in 1-hour intervals the first month, and 6-hour intervals the 6th month after surgery. - o While this will slowly improve, there are things you can do to help. - You should plan to sleep propped upright for the first 6 weeks.
+- Bruising - Bruising after shoulder surgery is normal.
+It is common for the front of the shoulder (chest and upper arm) to turn black and blue at about 3 to 7 days after surgery.
+This is temporary.
+Don't be alarmed. - Sleep - Sleep is an expected issue after shoulder surgery. - In general, you will gain 1 hour of uninterrupted sleep every month.
+Ie you will sleep in 1-hour intervals the first month, and 6-hour intervals the 6th month after surgery. - While this will slowly improve, there are things you can do to help. - You should consider sleeping upright for the first 6 weeks.
 This is not mandatory, but is the only way to elevate the shoulder above the level of the heart.
 You can do this by propping yourself up with pillows or by accessing a recliner.
 A pillow wedge can be useful for sleeping in bed and these can easily be found on Amazon for less than \$50, or make your own.
-I don't have a rule other than that you need to keep the sling on (except for showers, and working on elbow range of motion) until the removal date specified on your rehab plan (usually 6 weeks). - In addition, you can use the side-effect of your medications in your favor.
-Neurontin and Methocarbamol can both cause sedation and my best be taken at night for this reason.
+I don't have a rule other than that you need to keep the sling on (except for showers, and working on elbow range of motion) until 6 weeks after surgery. - In addition, you can use the side-effects of your medications in your favor.
+Neurontin and Methocarbamol can both cause sedation and my best be taken at night for this reason. - Medications - In general, we resume all of your regular medications immediately after surgery unless they are redundant with the ones I prescribe.
+When in doubt, default to your pre-operative physical recommendations.
+I use a multimodal pain protocol a combination of safe medications to combat pain in a variety of ways.
+If medically appropriate, I will prescribe all of these medications and they should be taken as directed: Some should be taken on a scheduled basis (ie. Tylenol, Gabapentin) while others should be only taken as needed (ie. Methocarbamol, Oxycodone).